Wiener's 'closure of translates' problem and Piatetski-Shapiro's uniqueness phenomenon: Introduction

 \section{Introduction}

 Let $G$ be a locally-compact abelian group, and $1 \leq p < \infty$.
-A function $f \in L^p(G)$ is called a \emph{cyclic vector} if the translates of $f$ span the whole space.
-It is well-known that $f \in L^p(\T)$ (where $\T$ is the circle group) is a cyclic vector if and only if all the Fourier coefficients of $f$ are non-zero.
+A function $f \in L^p(G)$ is called a \emph{cyclic vector} (with respect to translations) if the linear span of its translates is dense in the space.
+It is well known that $f \in L^p(\T)$ (where $\T$ is the circle group) is a cyclic vector if and only if all the Fourier coefficients of $f$ are non-zero.
 The same is true for general compact groups (see \cite{segal:group}).

-In the non-compact case the situation is not so easy.
-Wiener \cite{wiener:tauberian} characterized the cyclic vectors in $L^p(\R)$ (or $\ell^p(\Z)$) only for $p=1$ and $2$.
+In the non-compact case the situation is more complicated.
+N.\ Wiener \cite{wiener:tauberian} characterized the cyclic vectors in $L^p(\R)$ (or $\ell^p(\Z)$) only for $p=1$ and $2$.
 We formulate the result for $\ell^p(\Z)$, the $L^p(\R)$ case is similar.

 \begin{theorem-a}[Wiener] Let $\c = \{c_n\}$, $n \in \Z$. \begin{enumerate-math} \item $\c$ is a cyclic vector in $\ell^2(\Z)$ if and only if the Fourier transform